-We require that authors use the Conflicts of Interest Disclosure Form from the ICMJE (download it in a Zip file here; see notes below),* to compile a comprehensive Conflicts of Interest statement, mentioning Conflicts of Interest for every author, and include this statement in the submitted manuscript.
+We require that authors use the Conflicts of Interest Disclosure Form from the ICMJE is included in the submission (download it from the ICMJE website at: icmje.org/disclosure-of-interest) and that a section mentioning Conflicts of Interest per individual author is included in the submitted manuscript.

 Financial conflicts of interest: